mimus-swift/Mimus/Documentation/Capturing Arguments.md

 Now, instead of passing an actual expected value we pass `CaptureArgumentMatcher` which records last argument that it verified.

 You can then use this captured value to make assertions whether the passed-in object has been correctly configured.
-You might want to do this to avoid implementing a `MockEquatable` protocol for custom object comparison (see [Using Your Own Types](https://github.com/AirHelp/Mimus/blob/master/Documentation/Using%20Your%20Own%20Types.md)), when doing so would make your tests less readable or maybe when you want to simulate additional behaviors on captured object.
+You might want to do this to avoid implementing the `Matcher` protocol for custom object comparison (see [Using Your Own Types](https://github.com/AirHelp/Mimus/blob/master/Documentation/Using%20Your%20Own%20Types.md)), when doing so would make your tests less readable or maybe when you want to simulate additional behaviors on captured object.